GluuFederation/docs-ce-prod/README.md

 **Branch 3.0.1 for Gluu Server CE 3.0.1 production docs
   Branch 2.4.4 for Gluu Server CE 2.4.4 Production docs
   Branch 3.0.2 for Gluu Server CE 3.0.2 yet to be released**

-One Production repo to publish all the version of CE.
-This Repo will be organized with branches for each version.
+This repo is holds all versions of CE docs and includes scripts to publish.
+All docs are processed using mkdocs.
+This Repo is organized with branches for each version of the documentation.

-Purpose:

-Purpose of this repo is to publish only the site built using mkdocs.
-And below are the commands to build a site and push/merge it with repo from local system to remote repository.
-These commands are already scripted and added to the version of the documents, which would create a site with the version number.

 ```
 #! /bin/bash
 $git pull origin <branchname>